TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 While fasting can have [very good results](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2495396/), it can be dangerous if not managed well.
 When fasting, you can create deficiencies in multiple essential minerals, vitamins, and electrolytes.
 To combat this, I supplement these carefully while also consuming a bit of salt occasionally while fasting (a powerful electrolyte).

-At very low levels of body fat, fasting can also be _fatal_: if there's no fat left to consume, [your body _will_ turn to consuming muscle tissue for energy](https://pubmed.ncbi.nlm.nih.gov/2243122/).
+At very low levels of body fat, fasting can also be _fatal_: if there's no fat left to consume, [your body _will_ turn to consuming muscle tissue for energy](https://pubmed.ncbi.nlm.nih.gov/2243122/) in the absence of alternative energy sources like carbs.
 Your heart is a muscle.
 Do the math.
 It's not worth it.
 If you're thinking about it, please, _please_ think critically and count the costs first, preferably consulting with an _actual_ doctor.

 ##### Lifestyle, not Diet

 It's important to make a distinction here: this is a _lifestyle_, not a _diet_.
 Diets, especially crash diets, rarely ever work.
 They don't work because the basic principle around them is _deprivation_, which eventually leads to _binging_ and a bunch of other problems.
 The result?
 You often put the weight right back on after you lose it.

-This is different: keto and intermittent fasting is something I _enjoy_.
+This is different: keto and intermittent fasting are things I _enjoy_.
 There are [multiple benefits of keto](https://pubmed.ncbi.nlm.nih.gov/35036220/) in the science.
 Some that I experience are:

 - Reduced brain fog, increased focus.
 - Consistent energy levels, no sugar crashes.